vaidasj/alg-mod-rev/benchmark/README.md

 The benchmark included 146 out of 151 models to which AMPL has applied presolve in the model loading benchmark.
 5 models which AMPL presolve determined to be not feasible were excluded from the benchmark.

 Two attempts to solve each model were made.
 One with AMPL presolver turned on (default setting) and second one with AMPL presolver turned off.
-After each run solvers statistics including iterations count, solve time (pure solve time) and obective were gathered (MCP, CNS problems do not have objective function).
+After each run solvers statistics including iterations count, solve time (pure solve time) and objective were gathered (MCP, CNS problems do not have objective function).

 Models were solved using Gurobi and BARON solvers:

 * Gurobi Optimizer was chosen for solving LP, MIP, QCP and MIQCP type of problems
-* Baron global optimality solver was chosen for solving NLP, MINLP, MCP, MPEC, CNS and DNLP problems
+* BARON global optimality solver was chosen for solving NLP, MINLP, MCP, MPEC, CNS and DNLP problems

-> CPU running time of Baron solver was constrained to 500 seconds
+> CPU running time of BARON solver was constrained to 500 seconds

 Solver iterations were counted in the following manner: